 UNDP, PWP and SMEPS apply the same activities of the public consultations with integrating to the new safeguard requirements for SEP, gender and GBV in the (SFISH) project and detailed SEP in ESMP.

-The partners will apply different methods to ensure public consultations, need assessment of the subproject, nominating the community committee with different representatives of the stakeholder groups, agreement on the community/ stakeholders meeting frequency with filed staff, using phone and WhatsApp for GRM related issues, information disclosure and engagement actively in community participatory monitoring.
+The partners will apply different methods to ensure public consultations, need assessment of the subproject, nominating the community committee with different representatives of the stakeholder groups, agreement on the community and stakeholders' engagements and meetings frequency with field staff, using phone and WhatsApp for GM related issues, information disclosure and engagement actively in community participatory monitoring.
 The SEP will be also reviewed and updated during project implementation as necessary on adaptive stakeholder engagement arrangements, particularly the approach, methods and forms of engagement proposed, and assess the associated potential risks in conducting various engagement activities.

 Different methods will be adopted such as:

-Face-to-face public meetings.
+• Face-to-face public meetings.